narendrasss/ubc/docs/comm-203/questions.md

 * Where can employees go for training?
 * What is the difference between a coach and a mentor?

+## Managing Employees' Performance

+### Slides

+* Identify one performance appraisal method and explain the advantages and disadvantages associated with it.
+* Explain the key steps in the performance appraisal process.
+* Describe three potential rater errors, and describe two methods that can help reduce those errors.

 ## Collective Bargaining

 ### Slides